Syncano/syncano-node/docs/cookbook/web/solutions/face-auth.md

 `username=[string]` - user email

-`image=[string]` - Path to face image or an S3 object key of face image
+`image=[string]` - A base64-encoded bytes or an S3 object key (When sending a base64-encoded bytes take of the string sample 'data:image/png;base64,' from beginning of encoded string.)

-`bucketName=[string]` - A base64-encoded bytes or an S3 object key (When sending a base64-encoded bytes take of the string sample 'data:image/png;base64,' from beginning of encoded string.)
+`bucketName=[string]` - Name of s3 bucket.
+Leave empty if image not on s3 bucket

 `password=[string]` - User password.
 This is essential since its expected users approve request by confirming password